PHIVOS Tribute and Moments of Trip

 The FLYING DOLPHIN XXIX, which has also spent her entire career on the Saronic Gulf since being delivered to Ceres Flying Dolphins in 1993.
 After going through the ownerships of Minoan Flying Dolphins (1999-2002) and Hellas Flying Dolphins (2002-2005), she has since been operating for their successor, Hellenic Seaways.
 She is currently the youngest active hydrofoil in the Greek coastal service.

-I then saw the other high speed catamaran of Hellenic Seaways operating on the Saronic Gulf, the veteran FLYINGCAT 1, resting in Piraeus.
+I then saw the other high speed catamaran of Hellenic Seaways operating on the Saronic Gulf, namely the veteran FLYINGCAT 1, resting in Piraeus.
 Just like the FLYINGCAT 6, she was operating on the Piraeus-Poros-Hydra-Ermioni-Spetses-Porto Cheli line.

 There was no doubt about it: this trip was rather emotional than adventurous, as it would be the last time that I would see some ships in Greece, as well as some ships under their previous liveries prior to ownership changes in 2016.
 But making a final trip for 2015 with my favourite ferry was the ideal way to end a spectacular summer in which I saw so many ships that I had never seen previously (as well as seeing many of them for the first time in several years).
 This was due to having the chance to travel to two new islands, namely Santorini and Thirassia, and also seeing ferries that were reactivated in 2015, after having been laid-up for many years or under charter to foreign operators due to the effects of the Greek financial crisis.
 Even as the country continued to struggle in 2015, the Greek coastal service prevailed, and many companies made successful deployments for their ships on the Aegean Sea.
 Overall, the landscape of the Greek ferry industry changed dramatically, but it was a nice experience that enabled to see and photograph multiple ships.
 And, as usual, traveling with the PHIVOS is always meaningful.
 She features impressive areas which make her stand out compared to the other ships of the Saronic Gulf.
 I cannot wait to travel with her again, as I am due to return to Greece for the 2016 summer season, which is certainly planned to be very promising.